joomla/user-interface-text/readme.md

 This is here for legacy reasons
-All pull requests shouldbe against master
+All pull requests should be against master